EzequielTartaglia/CIT326/W7/Automation.md

 **SHOW 1**: Your understanding of security best practices by explaining this in your video.

+1. **Excessive Privileges: The sysadmin role grants unrestricted access to all aspects of the SQL Server instance.
+Assigning this role to users who don't actually need such extensive permissions introduces unnecessary risk.
+It's like giving someone the keys to every door in your house when all they need is access to one room.**

+2. **Increased Attack Surface: Granting sysadmin privileges to users increases the potential attack surface of your SQL Server instance.
+If one of these users' accounts is compromised or misused, an attacker could gain complete control over the database system, potentially leading to data breaches or other security incidents.**

+3. **Lack of Principle of Least Privilege: The principle of least privilege dictates that users should only be given the minimum level of access required to perform their job functions.
+Assigning sysadmin privileges to users who only need limited access violates this principle and can lead to unintended data exposure or modification.**

+4. **Difficulty in Auditing and Accountability: When multiple users have sysadmin privileges, it becomes challenging to track who performed which actions within the SQL Server environment.
+This lack of accountability makes it harder to investigate security incidents or enforce compliance with regulatory requirements.**

+5. **Potential for Configuration Errors: Sysadmin users have the ability to make configuration changes that affect the entire SQL Server instance.
+Allowing multiple users to make such changes increases the likelihood of configuration errors or misconfigurations that could impact system stability or security.**

+**Overall, while granting sysadmin privileges may seem convenient in the short term, it introduces significant security risks and goes against established security best practices.
+It's essential to follow the principle of least privilege and carefully restrict access to sensitive database resources to mitigate these risks and maintain a secure SQL Server environment.**

 ---

 Implement a daily scheduled job to check for all logins with the sysadmin role to keep tabs on the extent of this issue and be able to revoke sysadmin when needed.